vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-6-Containerization-Orchestration/01-docker-and-acr.md

 ---

+## Common Pitfalls & Expert Tips

+- **Using `latest` tag in production deployments.** It's ambiguous which actual build is running, makes rollback guesswork, and breaks the immutability principle IaC/GitOps depends on.
+Tag images with something traceable — the build ID, git commit SHA, or semantic version.
+- **Running containers as root** (skipping `USER` in the Dockerfile) — the single most common finding in container security reviews.
+- **Not setting resource limits when running containers** — a container with a memory leak and no limit can starve the whole host, taking down unrelated workloads on the same machine.
+- **Leaving the ACR admin account enabled "just in case."** It's a standing, broadly-scoped credential that undermines the whole point of using Managed Identities elsewhere — disable it and use RBAC (`AcrPull`/`AcrPush`) consistently.
+- **Not scanning images for vulnerabilities before they reach production.** A clean build today can still contain a base-image OS package with a known CVE — continuous scanning (Defender for Containers or similar) catches vulnerabilities discovered *after* the image was built and pushed.
+- **Bloated images from not using `.dockerignore`.** Without it, `COPY . .` pulls in `node_modules`, `.git`, and other junk into the build context, slowing builds and potentially leaking files (like `.env`) into the image.

+---

 ## Practical Exercise ✅
 1. Write a `Dockerfile` for a simple Node.js "Hello World" Express app (use multi-stage build).
 2. Build the image locally and run it.
 Verify it responds at `http://localhost:3000`.
 3. Create an ACR in Azure.
 4. Tag and push the image to your ACR.
 5. Automate this: Write a pipeline that builds and pushes to ACR on every commit to `main`.

+---

+## Expert Interview Q&A

+**Q: Why use a multi-stage Dockerfile instead of just installing everything in one stage?**
+A single-stage build bakes build tools, dev dependencies, and source artifacts (that are no longer needed at runtime) into the final image — increasing size and attack surface unnecessarily.
+Multi-stage builds let you use a full toolchain in an intermediate stage, then copy only the final compiled/production artifacts into a minimal final stage, producing a smaller, more secure runtime image.

+**Q: Why is enabling the ACR admin account considered a security anti-pattern in production?**
+It's a single shared credential with full registry access, has no per-consumer audit trail (you can't tell which service pulled which image), and rotating it (necessary if leaked) breaks every consumer simultaneously since they all share the same credential.
+RBAC-based access (Managed Identity or Service Principal granted `AcrPull`/`AcrPush`) gives per-identity, individually-revocable, auditable access instead.

+**Q: A container is running fine in your Dockerfile locally but fails a security review for "running as root."
+Why does that matter if the app itself doesn't need special privileges?**
+Container isolation (namespaces, cgroups) is not a perfect security boundary — a container escape vulnerability (in the runtime or kernel) run as root inside the container can translate to root-equivalent access on the host if exploited.
+Running as a non-root user inside the container limits the damage even if such an escape occurs — defense in depth, not a statement about whether the app itself needs elevated privileges.

+**Q: How would you keep a production image up to date with security patches without changing your application code?**
+Rebuild the image periodically (e.g., a scheduled pipeline) against the same base image tag so it pulls the latest patched layer, then push and redeploy — since Docker layers are content-addressed, a rebuild picks up upstream base-image security patches automatically.
+Pairing this with continuous vulnerability scanning (e.g., Defender for Containers) surfaces newly-discovered CVEs in already-deployed images so you know when a rebuild is actually needed.